 An obvious exception here is Omicron — especially “BA.0,” the version of Omicron that existed before BA.1 and BA.2 diverged into two different animals.
 Otherwise:

-Variants of concern were not remarkable for mutations to antibody-targeted regions of the spike protein; nor are such mutations what usually appear to “define” the infection advantage of the variant.
+Variants of concern were not remarkable for mutations to antibody-targeted regions of the spike protein18; nor are such mutations what usually appear to “define” the infection advantage of the variant.